Sydani-Technologies/ats/README.md

 1. Create python virtual environment `python -m venv .venv` and activate it using `.venv/Scripts/Activate`

-2. Install the dependencies cd into the backend folder and run `pip install -r requirements.txt`
+2. Install the dependencies run: `pip install -r requirements.txt`

 3. Rename `.env-example` file to `.env` and edit the file to add your `OPENAI_API_KEY=`